Core Concepts¶

 "Capability is not authorization."

 Just because a function can do something doesn't mean it should.
 Terse separates what code is capable of from what it is permitted to do.
-The can and needs permission keywords encode this distinction at the language level.
+The ethics keyword encodes this distinction at the language level.
 The NCI Ethics Core chip enforces it in silicon.

 Law III¶